Python Lecture 04 - Class Internals and Descriptors

 # <bound method Calculator.add of <__main__.Calculator object at 0x...>>

-# You can store the method in a variable
+# You can store it in a variable

 add_method = calc.add